 A clean bill of lading is issued when the receiver receives the goods without any damage or shortage.
-In case, the product delivered consist of flaws, clean bill of lading will not be issued.
+In case the product delivered consists of flaws, a clean bill of lading will not be issued.

 The master of the vessel signs this bill of lading.
 It is issued when the cargo is placed abroad in a vessel.

 An ocean bill of lading is a contract between the shipper and the carrier.
 It defines the terms and conditions of the agreement.
-This document brings transparency in the transaction.
-It also gives assurance to the importer that his goods will be delivered and exporter is not concerned for non-receipt of the payment.
-In some cases, if there is default in payment the banks are authorized to take control of the goods.
-Thus, ocean bill of lading is a boon in international transactions.1–4
+This document brings transparency to the transaction.
+It also assures the importer that his goods will be delivered, and the exporter is not concerned about the non-receipt of the payment.
+In some cases, if there is a default in payment, the banks are authorized to take control of the goods.
+Thus, the ocean bill of lading is a boon in international trade.